MichaelCurrin/luke-i-am-your-parent-node/README.md

 # Luke, I Am Your Parent Node
 > GraphQL wrapper for Star Wars API, written in NodeJS

-Do queries for Star Wars data in the [SWAPI](https://swapi.co/), using [GraphQL](https://graphql.org/) queries.
-Graph data is all about nodes and how they relate to each other, hence the title of this project.
+The [SWAPI](https://swapi.co/) let's you view data around objects in the Star Wars universe, like vehicles, people and planets.
+This project allows fetching of data using the [GraphQL](https://graphql.org/) standard to abstract away from REST API requests to [SWAPI](https://swapi.co/).

+Advantages of this wrapper:

+- Select just the fields you need.
+- Combine object type results (e.g. vehicles and planets) below each other in a single query.
+- TO BE COMPLETED: Use a single query to unpack nested data, such as residents on a planet.
+The wrapper handles the extra requests needed to lookup the object based on their IDs, however this can take longer when fetching many objects.

 ## Background

 I attended an introductory GraphQL workshop at [Codebridge](https://codebridge.org.za/).
 An exercise at the end was of the one section was to use [NodeJS](https://nodejs.org/en/) and [graphql-js](https://graphql.org/graphql-js/) to build a GraphQL wrapper around an existing REST API.
 I decided on a Star Wars API ([SWAPI](https://swapi.co/)) which I'd found before and that turned into this repo.

+Graph data is all about nodes and how they relate to each other, hence the title of this project.

 ## Installation